 After contact with a pathogen, ideally our immune system generates neutralising antibodies to prevent a future infection.
 With NeutrobodyPlex, scientists from Reutlingen and Tübingen have developed a highly specific test procedure based on single-domain antibodies (nanobodies) that can be used to easily and reliably determine the quality of the immune response against the novel coronavirus.

 When we encounter a pathogen, our immune system recognises it as foreign and tries to eliminate it.
 Our innate immune system is the first to respond; it can quickly identify and destroy the invader on the basis of general structures.
-It may take a few days for the defence cells of the adaptive immune system to respond.
+After a few days defence cells of the adaptive immune system start to react.
 Defence cells include B lymphocytes, which generate a huge variety of antibodies to specific antigens, and thus play a crucial role in pathogen-specific immunity.

 Antibody molecules (immunoglobulins) are composed of two identical long (heavy) and two identical short (light) protein chains joined to form an upsilon-shaped molecule.
 Each of the heavy chains consists of four compactly folded regions (domains), whereas the light chains consist of only two.
-At the tip of each chain is a so-called variable region with unique properties that give an antibody its specificity for binding antigens.
+At the tip of each chain is a so-called variable region with unique properties determining the specificity of the antibody.
 The variable regions of a heavy chain and a light chain together form the specific recognition site of an antibody.
 The antibody uses this region (antigen-binding site) to attach to a suitable structure (antigen) on the pathogen.
 An antigen can be bound by different antibodies that recognise different areas (epitopes) within the antigen.